-The grind has been somewhat alleviated in a recent major update that rebalanced XP rewards for everything.
+The grind has been somewhat alleviated in a recent major update that rebalanced XP rewards for everything; XP significantly loses speed around level 70, but early players now earn equipment easier and infamy players can find their feet much faster.

 Adam Smith Hates Your Guts: So much so he'd dance on your grave; EVERYTHING costs an extortionate amount of cash.
 Whilst it's understandable a rare weapon might cost upwards of a few hundred thousand (plus because of balancing), upgrades are on par with weapon costs.
-Attaching purely cosmetic wooden-handle to your shotgun? $34,200 without discount upgrades.
+Attaching purely cosmetic wooden-handle to your shotgun?
+Several thousand without discount upgrades.
 Removed it and decided you want it back on again?
-I hope you have another $34,200 handy.
+I hope you have another several thousand handy.* Weapon modifications reach absurd levels with the Mosconi 12 Gauge double-barreled shotgun: cutting the stock and barrel short, something that can be done with a hacksaw and requires no special training, costs a quarter of a million dollars.

 Done to absurd extremes on Crime.net — if you want to play a specific level with specific settings without waiting,you're expected to have a few million to spare (though it thankfully comes from your offshore account instead of your actual spending cash).
 Patches nerfed the costs of buying contracts where most of them cost a few hundred thousand dollars and a few will reach a million bucks.